Volunteering at WESC Foundation

 The next steps

-It’s essential for all staff who work in a school or education environment (including volunteers working in roles on our Countess Wear campus) to have read part one the statutory guidance document Keeping Children Safe in Education.
+It’s also a requirement for all staff who work in a school or education environment (including volunteers working in roles on any part of our Exeter campus) to have read part one the statutory guidance document Keeping Children Safe in Education.
 A copy will be provided for you at induction.

 Some answers to your questions